TristanCacqueray/tristancacqueray.github.io/content/mitadi-web.md

 There are three main reasons:

 - Protect your visitors' data and don't let it be harvested for profit.
-- Stay available when a third party provider goes down.
-- Distribute the content by copying the files.
+- Distribute your content by copying the files.

 > [!info]
 > Serve a local copy of evey asset, including fonts and useful scripts.